Wikenigma is a unique resource specifically dedicated to documenting fundamental gaps in human knowledge

 The idea is to inspire and promote interest in scientific and academic research by highlighting opportunities to investigate problems - ones which no-one has yet been able to solve.
 In other words a catalyst for curiosity.

-• You can start browsing the content via the main menu on the left.
-Alternatively, the search box (above right) will find any pages with details that match your search terms.
+• You can start browsing the content via the main menu on the left (or in the 'Main Menu' section if you're using a mobile) Alternatively, the search box (above right) will find any pages with details that match your search terms.

 • To create a new page, it's easiest to use the 'Create a new article' link (above left) - this will allow you to put the new page in the correct directory (please see note below on registration)

 Note on User Registration : Currently, only registered users can create and edit pages.
-If you're not yet registered, full info on registration can be found here.
+If you're not yet registered, full.